 Our timeline this month gives a breakdown of 2018 in edtech, highlighting some of the most prevalent moments throughout the year, from policy changes and investments, to awards and events.

 Also, in our profile we get to speak to Sophie Bailey, founder and host of The Edtech Podcast, about what she has seen throughout 2018, and what plans she has for the podcast in 2019.
 Hear all about Sophie’s top moments on page 59.

 All this, and lots more inside the mag!

-If you have any thoughts on this issue, or anything you’d like to see in future issues, please drop me a line at firstname.lastname@example.org
+As always, if you have any comments on this issue, or stories you’d like to share, you can drop me a line at firstname.lastname@example.org